lazamar/lazamar.github.io/_posts/2020-06-24-deploying-statically-linked-haskell-to-lambda.md

 ## Amazon Lambda

 Amazon Lambda allows you to deploy a server that is off most of the time and wakes up only when a request arrives.
-This is great because you don't need to pay to keep it running.
+This is great because you don't need to pay to keep it running all the time, you only pay for the small bursts of activity.

-There are ways to use it with various languages, but for Haskell we can use `aws-lambda-haskell-runtime` and just provide a binary inside a zip.
+There are ways to use it with various languages, but for Haskell I can use `aws-lambda-haskell-runtime` and just provide a binary inside a zip.
 Pretty simple.

 For instructions on how to create a Haskell Lambda you can follow [this guide](https://theam.github.io/aws-lambda-haskell-runtime/06-deploying-a-lambda.html).